rhisehl/Customer-Churn-Model/README.md

 ## Methodology

 First, we downloaded two datasets, one from Kaggle for the ecommerce company, and one from Open Intro for a randomized sample of individuals from census data.
 The data was uploaded into Amazon's AWS S3 platform for ease of importing and future-proofing the process.
 The S3 bucket was then opened in Google Colab and imported into a Pandas dataframe.
-The two datasets were

-We then utilized AWS to upload and store the scrubbed dataset

-To visualize the key factors identified in the data, we employed  Matplotlib.
-This allowed us to easily visualize the relationships between various factors and customer churn.
-This gave us additional insights into what factors should be focused on when creating our models.
+The two datasets were merged based on randomizing a combination of the gender and marital status of the individual customer.
+The data was then cleaned and normalized, removing all rows containing null values and standardizing labeling across the dataset.
+The cleaned dataset was then uploaded back to S3.

+The average personal income of the dataset was calculated and then matchd against Census data to determine what city best resembled the sample.
+The city was determined to be Detroit, Michigan.

 ## Analysis

-Our initial analysis revealed a market penetration 0.98% with customer churn of 17.8%.
+Our initial analysis revealed a market penetration 0.98% with customer churn of 17.8%, using the Detroit, Michigan total population.
+The data was worked through matplotlib to evaluate the importance of different factors.

-Based on the average personal income from our analysis we were able to extrapolate from census data that our market was Detroit.
+## Machine Learning Model: Testing Phase

+## Machine Learning Model: Best Fit

+## Machine Learning Model: Optimization